 If your cloud provider is Microsoft Azure, you must have at least one public load balancer that points to your nodes.
 If you do not, all of your nodes will lose egress connectivity to the internet.

-If you want to change the scope for an IngressController object, you must delete and then recreate that IngressController object.
-You cannot change the .spec.endpointPublishingStrategy.loadBalancer.scope parameter after the custom resource (CR) is created.
+If you want to change the scope for an IngressController, you can change the .spec.endpointPublishingStrategy.loadBalancer.scope parameter after the custom resource (CR) is created.

-Figure 6.2.
+Figure 6.1.
 Diagram of LoadBalancer